 5 of the Best Villages in the Cotswolds

 The Cotswolds are renowned for many things.
-The rolling, emerald-green countryside, the fresh, tasty local produce and of course, the villages.
-While our variety of tours take in many lovely villages in the Cotswolds, here are our five favorites.
+The rolling, emerald-green countryside, the fresh, tasty local produce, and of course, the villages.
+While our variety of tours takes in many lovely villages in the Cotswolds, here are our five favorites.

 2. Chipping Campden